mstksg/decidable/README.md

 This library provides combinators and typeclasses for working and manipulating type-level predicates in Haskell, which are represented as matchable type-level functions `k ~> Type` from the *singletons* library.
-See *Data.Type.Predicate* for a good starting point.
+See *Data.Type.Predicate* for a good starting point, and the documentation for `Predicate` on how to define predicates.

 [decidable]: http://hackage.haskell.org/package/decidable